Thursday, December 19, 2019

 I was asleep and thought Aunt Bobbie was checking to see if I was asleep.

-I kept hearing the banging and got up and opened the bedroom door and did not see anyone
+I kept hearing the banging and got up to open the bedroom door.
+I did not see anyone.

 I heard the banging again and looked out my bedroom window